JAPANESE ANTIQUE BRONZE OVOID VASE. Meiji Period. Signed

 Dimensions: 6-0”h x 5-0” Dia

-NOTE: After Japan opened its doors to the west at the end of the Meiji Restoration, (1920), and with the introduction of the Dutch East Indian Trading Company, foreigners were greatly attracted by the intricate, sumptuous beauty of Japanese metal inlay.
+NOTE: After Japan opened its doors to the West at the end of the Meiji Restoration, (1920), and with the introduction of the Dutch East Indian Trading Company, foreigners were greatly attracted by the intricate, sumptuous beauty of Japanese metal inlay.
 Whereas in the past, the craftsmen had applied their techniques to sword guards, they now applied them to accessories and personal effects.
 The most favored designs featured landscapes, images of bamboo, Cherry Blossoms, barries, and all-natural flora.